narasimhan-v/narasimhan-v.github.io/_posts/2020-06-18-Log-Capturing-Capabilities-of-Avocado.md

 optimize = False
 ```

-By this, we are looking atmost 35 % less disk space consumption in results folder per test, with less than 1s extra processing time.
+By this, we are looking atmost **35 % less disk space consumption** in results folder per test, with less than **1s extra processing time**.

 Without this optimisation:
 ```